Muscular imbalance: push versus pull

 How are we using our muscles in yoga?

 Is it true that in yoga asana practice we only do “pushing” actions?
 The short answer is no. In fact, although this varies somewhat between styles of yoga asana practice, we don’t actually do that much “pushing” in yoga.
 By pushing, we mean a concentric contraction of the muscle used to push something away from us.
-What we actually do more of than any other type of muscular action in yoga is an isometric contraction to stabilize the body in space.
+What we actually do more of than any other type of muscular action in yoga is an isometric contraction.
+Remember that’s the type of contraction we do to stabilize the body in space.
 Think about many of the standing postures that you’re familiar with in yoga.
 If we take the example of warrior one, warrior two, or a triangle pose, are we pushing or pulling in those poses?
 Neither, really.
-What we’re actually doing is isometrically contracting muscles to stabilize our body so that we can maintain the shape of the pose in space.
+What we’re actually doing is isometrically contracting muscles to stabilize our body to maintain the shape of the pose.

 So, where do we use some of these “pulling muscles” in both concentric and isometric types of contractions in yoga postures?